LucasAlfare/yssh/README.md

 Thats said, run `python main.py`, wait the process and enjoy the conversions.
 They will be placed in the directory `/separated`.

-⚠ _Quick note: the process is finished when console prompts the messa "`Finished all conversions of the videos from 'inputs.txt'.`"_
+⚠ _Quick note: the process is finished when console prompts the message "`Finished all conversions of the videos from 'inputs.txt'.`"_